Dimensional crossover via confinement in the lattice Lorentz gas

 The power law $t^{-3/2}$ in Eq.~(\ref{ltt_confined}) is characteristic for a one-dimensional system since it matches the long-time tail $t^{-(d+2)/2}$ for dimension $d=1$.
 This result can be interpreted by observing that for times much longer than a certain time scale $t_{L}$ the tracer has explored completely the periodic direction; hence, the effective one-dimensionality follows intuitively.
 However, for times much shorter than $t_{L}$ the tracer can't probe the finiteness of the confined direction and the decay is governed by the power law $t^{-2}$ corresponding to a two-dimensional system.
 The time scale describing the crossover between the two regimes is provided by the diffusive time $t_{L} \propto L^{2}$.
 It can be verified that for large $L$ and times $t = O(t_L)$ all curves in Fig.~\ref{Fig_4_vacf} asymptotically collapse onto a single master curve provided $t$ is rescaled in units of the crossover time $t_{L}$ \cite{JointPaper}.

 At long times a stationary state is reached, the latter is characterized by a terminal velocity $v(t \rightarrow \infty)$ that can be calculated analytically from the low-frequency behavior of the forward scattering matrix.
-Fig.~\ref{Fig_2_vterminal} shows theoretical and simulation results for the terminal velocity as a function of the force.
+Figure~\ref{Fig_2_vterminal} shows theoretical and simulation results for the terminal velocity as a function of the force.
 The terminal velocity then assumes the form

-where $v_{0}=(1/2)\sinh(F/2)$ is the bare velocity on the obstacle-free lattice and the function $\mathcal{V}_{L}(F;0)$, plotted in the inset of Fig.~\ref{Fig_2_vterminal}, encodes the correction due to the bias and finite size.
+where $v_{0}=(1/2)\sinh(F/2)$ is the bare velocity on the obstacle-free lattice and the function $\mathcal{V}_{L}(F;0)$, plotted in the inset of Fig.~\ref{Fig_2_vterminal}, encodes the correction due to the driving force, $F$, and finite size, $L$.
 The theoretical prediction [Eq.~(\ref{v_freq})] is compared to stochastic simulations in Fig.~\ref{Fig_2_vterminal} over a wide range of biases for different obstacle densities and system sizes.
-The expected breakdown of the low-density approximation can be inferred by considering how deviations become manifest for strong forces and high obstacle density.
+The expected breakdown of results to first order in $n$ can be inferred by considering how deviations become manifest for strong forces and high obstacle density.

 It is interesting to consider also the regime of small forces and show how the theory yields exact predictions.
 For small driving and arbitrary finite size $L < \infty$ the terminal velocity can be expanded in the force as follows